Alicia Silverstone: 2010s

 Silverstone appeared in the comedy Book Club (2018), opposite Diane Keaton, Jane Fonda and Candice Bergen, playing the "domineering" daughter of a "skittish" widow reading Fifty Shades of Grey.
-The series American Woman, starred Silverstone as a woman discovering her own brand of independence amid the rise of second-wave feminism in the 1970s.
+The series American Woman starred Silverstone as a woman discovering her own brand of independence amid the rise of second-wave feminism in the 1970s.
 It aired for one season on the Paramount Network.
 To promote the series, she appeared on an episode of Lip Sync Battle with co-star Mena Suvari.
 She appeared in the horror film The Lodge, which premiered at the 2019 Sundance Film Festival.

 2020s

-In 2020, Silverstone appeared in the comedies Bad Therapy, Sister of the Groom and Valley Girl, and also narrated the eco-superhero fantasy novel CHENDELL: A Natural Warrior and the Audible podcast Eat S-t Kenny Daniels.
+In 2020, Silverstone appeared in the comedies Bad Therapy, Sister of the Groom and Valley Girl, and also narrated the eco-superhero fantasy novel Chendell: A Natural Warrior and the Audible podcast Eat S-t Kenny Daniels.
 She began starring in the Netflix series The Baby-Sitters Club.

 In 2021, she appeared in the Netflix series Masters of the Universe: Revelation.

-Her upcoming roles include the crime drama Reptile co-starring Benicio del Toro and Justin Timberlake.
+In 2023, she appeared in crime drama thriller Reptile co-starring Benicio del Toro and Justin Timberlake.
+Her 2024 roles include the A24 film Y2K and Netherlands-produced comedy horror Krazy House.

+In 2024, Silverstone executive produced the British documentary film I Could Never Go Vegan.